Does Car Insurance Cover My Own Injuries?

 PIP and MedPay typically don't require you to meet a deductible before coverage starts, though some PIP policies in certain states do offer a deductible option in exchange for a lower premium.
 MedPay almost never has a deductible.
 Both coverages pay from the first dollar of medical expenses up to your chosen limit.

-PIP deductibles, where available, usually range from $100 to $1,000.
-Florida, for example, allows PIP deductibles up to $1,000.
-Choosing a PIP deductible reduces your premium but means you pay those initial costs out of pocket after a crash.
-Check your policy's declarations page under "PIP" or "personal injury protection" to see your specific deductible amount and coverage limit.
+PIP deductibles, where available, cost $100 to $1,000.
+Florida allows PIP deductibles up to $1,000.
+Choosing a higher deductible lowers your premium but means you cover those initial costs out of pocket after a crash.
+Check your policy's declarations page under "PIP" or "personal injury protection" to confirm your deductible amount and coverage limit.

 If you're collecting from the at-fault driver's bodily injury liability policy, no deductible applies to you.
-That payment comes directly from their insurer's coverage of your losses.
-Uninsured motorist coverage may carry its own deductible, typically $250 to $500, depending on your policy.
+That payment comes directly from their insurer against your losses.
+Uninsured motorist coverage may have its own deductible, typically $250 to $500, depending on your policy.

 How to File a Car Accident Injury Claim

-Filing an injury claim after a car crash involves different steps depending on whether you're using your own PIP or MedPay, or making a claim against the at-fault driver's insurance.
-Here's how to move through the process:
+The steps for filing an injury claim after a car crash differ depending on whether you're using your own PIP or MedPay, or making a claim against the at-fault driver's insurance.

 1. 1